close

 ```html

-You can also find a full-size Horsa glider there.
+You can also find a life-size Horsa glider.
 This model played a major role during the Second World War by transporting men and equipment.

 ```